vmware-tanzu/pinniped/site/content/docs/reference/fips.md

 ---
 By default, the Pinniped supervisor and concierge use ciphers that are not supported by FIPS 140-2.
-If you are deploying Pinniped in an environment with FIPS compliance requirements, you will have to build the binaries yourself using the `fips_strict` build tag and Golang's `go-boringcrypto` fork.
+If you are deploying Pinniped in an environment with FIPS compliance requirements, you will have to build the binaries yourself using `GOEXPERIMENT=boringcrypto`.

 The Pinniped team provides an [example Dockerfile](https://github.com/vmware-tanzu/pinniped/blob/main/hack/Dockerfile_fips) demonstrating how you can build Pinniped images in a FIPS compatible way.